 "As a social worker who is focused on the rehabilitation and flourishing of young people in the juvenile justice system, I see the unique leadership and education opportunity UWT can play as a combined social work and criminal justice program.
 Educating social workers to serve justice-involved clients and justice professionals to deeply understand the importance of disparity and equity, and the impact of human environments on social behavior, is vital to the exciting advancements currently underway in the field.
 I hope to support UWT to maximize its role and continue contributing to the development of well-rounded, outcomes-driven, human-centered social workers and justice professionals."

-FELICE DAVIS, BOARD VICE-CHAIR
+FELICE DAVIS, BOARD CO-CHAIR

-Felice Davis consistently looks to build statkeholder relationships and to learn about initiatives globally that are working well.
+Felice Davis consistently looks to build stakeholder relationships and to learn about initiatives globally that are working well.
 Davis worked in Washington State Department of Corrections in a wide range of roles and last held the role of Associate Superintendent of Programs at the Washington Corrections Center for Women for five years.
 Davis has worked in both sexual assault and domestic violence advocacy and has a well-established rapport with stakeholders in the Pierce County area, including nonprofit organizations, law enforcement, other government agencies, and private businesses.

 Her drive to help at-risk populations extends to her volunteer activities as well.
 Davis is an active community volunteer who is currently serving as the Board Chair for Rebuilding Hope, The Sexual Assault Center of Pierce County, as well as being the Vice-Chair of the Advisory Board for UWT's School of Social Work and Criminal Justice.
 Davis is also a Husky Alum and a proud mom.